rolandjlevy/js-solitaire-game/readme.md

 A game of speed, logic and skill: start with 33 marbles and try to finish with just one marble left in the middle of the board to acheive 'Solitaire'.

 ### Features 💡
-- Build entirely with Vanilla JavaScript and CSS; no front-end frameworks or libraries like React, Vue etc...
+- Built from scratch with Vanilla JavaScript and CSS; no front-end frameworks or libraries like React, Vue etc...
+- Completely responsive and mobile friendly
 - Includes Help section and Leader board
-- Completely responsive and mobile friendly
 - Scores are saved on the back-end with Google Firebase

 ### Instructions 🛠